LukeWait/custom-shell/README.md

 - SYSTEM CONFIG: Fastfetch is set to automatically run whenever a new terminal is started - you can remove that functionality here.
 - EXPORTS: Here you can set the shell default settings such as preferred text editor.
 Everything is labelled so modify as you see fit.
 - ALIASES/FUNCTIONS: Again, everything is labelled so should be pretty straightforward.
 - INITIALIZATION: Here you can add/remove key bindings for keyboard shortcuts.
-Some packages such as Starship, zoxide, thefuck and bl.esh require initilization/referencing whenever a shell is launched so ensure the `eval` and `source` statements for these packages remain intact unless you plan to remove them.
+Some packages, such as Starship, zoxide, thefuck, and bl.esh, require initialization/referencing whenever a shell is launched.
+Ensure the `eval` statements for these packages remain intact unless you plan to remove them.
+As recommended on the bl.esh GitHub repo, it is first instantiated in the SYSTEM CONFIG section and is then initialized here.

 ## Testing
 Version v2.1.0 has been tested and is fully functional in the following environments: